The Embassy of the Slovak Republic in Beijing

 |Tel.:||+86 1065321530, +86 1065321531, +86 1065321537|

-Please be informed, that the consular section of the Embassy of the Slovak Republic in Beijing will be closed on 29th of August 2017 (Tuesday) due to statutory holiday of the Slovak Republic.
-We will reopen on 31th of August 2017 (Thursday).
+Please be informed, that the consular section of the Embassy of the Slovak Republic in Beijing will be closed on 28th of November 2017 (Tuesday) and 30th of November 2017 (Thursday) due to maintenance and technical reasons.

 As from 12 October 2015 and introduction of the Visa Information System (VIS), all applicants will be required to provide their biometric data (10 fingerprints and digital photograph) when applying for Schengen visa (together with an application form and standard set of supporting documents).
 In this context there will be a change of opening hours at the Consular section of the Embassy of the Slovak Republic in Beijing as follows: